Scottsburg, Indiana: Culture

 Every year on the fourth weekend in August the Finley Township Volunteer Fire Department holds the Leota Country Frolic, a festival to celebrate the country heritage of the town founded in 1884.
 Live bluegrass music, antique farm machinery show, watermelon eating contest, arts and crafts, quilt raffle, flea market, pedal pull, euchre tournament, and an abundance of good food.
 This event is held in historic Leota, centered around the infamous covered bridge.

 During the second weekend in August the Scottsburg Beautification Committee hosts the Pig Roast in the Park.
 This is a nonprofit event that raises funds for the city of Scottsburg.
-There event features food, live music, a slow-pitch softball tournament, and arts and crafts booths.
+The event features food, live music, a slow-pitch softball tournament, and arts and crafts booths.
 The last day of the event concludes with a fireworks display.